 Summary: FHA and conventional loan rates in Washington and across the country had been increasing up until the fall of 2018.
 But since then, they’ve dipped.
 The question is, how long will rates stay this low?

-Washington FHA Loan Rates Level in Summer 2019
+Washington FHA Loan Rates in Summer 2020

 Unfortunately, no one can answer these questions with complete accuracy.
 But there are some industry forecasts available that show us what economists and analysts expect.
 So let’s talk about those next.

 Forecast: Rates Expected to Remain Low Through to End of Year

 FHA loan rates in Washington State are currently hovering just below 3.0% for a 30-year fixed mortgage.
 They’ve been low over the last few weeks, and economists and analysts expect that conventional and FHA mortgage rates will continue to remain low until the end of the year.

 - MBA — The Mortgage Bankers Association (MBA) publishes a “Finance Forecast” every month, which looks out over the next 18 months or so.
 In their latest report, the industry group’s economists predicted that the 30-year mortgage rate average would remain around 3.1% by the first three quarters of 2021.